Meet the Staff

 Graduate Student Coordinator for the Gender & Sexuality Center

-Juno is a first-year in the Higher Education & Student Affairs Masters program in the School of Education.
+Juno is a second-year in the Higher Education & Student Affairs Masters program in the School of Education.
 They were born and raised in Bakersfield, CA, and earned their Bachelor's in Gender, Sexuality, and Women's Studies at the University of California, Davis.
 As an undergraduate, Juno worked at the Women's Center where they developed educational programming centered on gender equity and trans justice.
 They are excited to continue their work in engaging communities in conversations around gender and sexuality as the Graduate Student Coordinator at the Gender & Sexuality Center at USF.
 In their free time, Juno likes to cook/bake, sing, nap, craft, and read up on astrology.
 Feel free to stop by the space and chat with them!

 Cultural Centers Graphic Design Intern